 - What are their response times for solving problems?

-- How have other customers remarked on their experiences with that particular company?
+- How have other customers remarked on their customer satisfaction with that particular satellite company?

 Asking these questions provides a window into the service you can expect to receive.
 For instance, if many customers have a problem with longer wait times when they have service concerns, it indicates to you that provider doesn't take customers' considerations seriously.

 If you are on the fence on electing to switch from cable to satellite TV, there are important considerations to be mindful of.
-Here is a look at some of the differences between the two.
+Here is a look at some of the differences between cable vs satellite TV.

 Cable companies typically hold the edge on the best TV service.
-This is because they offer all the top features like live streaming options, on-demand programming and best of all, when there's inclement weather, you are less likely to lose service, depending on your area.
+This is because it offers all the top features like live TV streaming options, on-demand programming and best of all when there's inclement weather, you are less likely to lose service, depending on your area.
 So if you're considering choosing a cable company like Time Warner Cable, you will at least have more security in your service (though Time Warner Cable can and does have disruptions with the Internet from time to time).

-By the same token, satellite TV providers are doing an excellent job mirroring the services offered by their cable counterparts.
-Consumer Reports also noted that satellite TV companies are as good as cable in channel selection, sound and picture quality.
+By the same token, satellite TV providers like DIRECTV and Dish are doing an excellent job mirroring the services offered by their cable counterparts.
+Consumer Reports also noted that a satellite TV company is as good as a cable company TV channel selection, sound, and picture quality.